CESNET/gjr/README.md

 There are as well programmed commands for removing pulsars by name, for removing galaxies by name and for removing just all pulsar, for more information see: **django_server_files/core/management/commands**.

 #### Via Docker image
 This option is great for testing if the whole ecosystem works.
+Docker image comes with Ubuntu and running periodic commands with cron.

 By running classic docker build inside root directory.
 In repository is accesible working Dockerfile.